MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Arce_Cometa_FastFoodNutrition/README.md

 - Visualizations:
     - A count plot for the newly created column
     - A confusion matrix visualization was generated to show the number of correct and incorrect predictions made by the model.
+    - A ROC curve to show the model's performance across the threshold
 <img width="900" alt="image" src="https://github.com/user-attachments/assets/fadfcf2e-7881-410d-96d9-d2d6b08ecdd2" />
 <img width="500" alt="image" src="https://github.com/user-attachments/assets/6aa494dc-4959-421c-b763-8a1a04c62886" />